dkvz/capricartes/README.md

 ## TODO
 - [ ] The translating system must also translate title attributes, if present.
+- [ ] The back button on preview doesn't actually works.
+It sometimes does for some reason but not always.
+- [ ] I need to translate all the backgrounds, effects, etc. Maybe not the music.
+I could add an attribute called "translateKey" to card-stuff.js.
 - [x] If music is playing as preview in the form view, and we hit preview, it doesn't stop.
 It should stop.
 - [x] Chrome mobile:
   - [x] Previewing audio doesn't seem to work -> Chrome doesn't play audio unless play() is directly in a UI event listener.